detrevid/fun/README.md

 ./remake_grammar.sh
 ```

 The script creates necessary files for later compilation.
-The script assumes that BNFC is visible in the environment, so it's vital that you haven't miss the previous step.
+The script assumes that BNFC is visible in the environment, so it's vital that you haven't missed the previous step.

 ### 4. Use cabal to install